-Data on the compensation practices of the above-mentioned peer group is generally gathered through searches of publicly available information, including publicly available databases.
-Peer group data is gathered with respect to base salary, bonus targets and all equity awards (including stock options, restricted stock and RSUs and long-term, cash-based awards).
+Data on the compensation practices of the above-mentioned peer group is generally gathered by Compensia through searches of publicly available information, including publicly available databases.
+Peer group data is gathered with respect to base salary, bonus targets and all equity awards (including stock options, restricted stock, RSUs, PSUs and long-term, cash-based awards).
 It does not include deferred compensation benefits or generally available benefits, such as 401(k) plans or health care coverage.